-The Responsibility component of A Single Step’s ARVA Process is about owning your part in the stories you have co-constructed about who you are.
-There may be a number of supporting players in your life, who can positively impact the creation of your preferred future, and they may or not come to the table.
-But there is one person who is required to be there with 100% energy and commitment for 100% of the journey, and that is you.
+The supporting players in your life can positively impact the creation of your preferred future.
+But they may or not come to the table.
+One person alone is required to be there with 100% energy and commitment for 100% of the journey.
+That person is you.

 As with any problem, you must approach it strategically.
-This requires asking focused questions, the answers to which will make the implicit explicit, providing the information you need to mount a successful challenge against the problem that stands between you and your preferred future.
+This requires you to ask focused questions.
+The answers will make the implicit explicit, providing the information you need to successfully challenge the problems that stands between you and your preferred future.

 The brain uses about 20% of our energy, so it needs to be efficient in how it operates.
-One way it does this is by shifting familiar tasks away from the energy-depleting pre-frontal cortex, to be managed automatically by other parts of the brain.
+One way is by shifting familiar tasks from the energy-depleting pre-frontal cortex, to be managed automatically elsewhere.

 Each habit requires a cue, a behaviour and a reward.
-For example, we feel hungry (cue), we eat something (behaviour), we enjoy the taste of the food and it satisfies our hunger (reward).
+For example, we feel hungry (cue), we eat something (behaviour), we enjoy the food and it satisfies our hunger (reward).

-Cravings are caused by the partnering of behaviours and their rewards by the firing of reward neurons, which happens even before the behaviour is enacted, releasing pleasure chemicals, such as dopamine, into the brain.
-Addiction has been explained as essentially a reliance on these reward systems.
+Cravings are caused when the combination of behaviours and rewards fires reward neurons, even before the behaviour is enacted.
+This releases pleasure chemicals, such as dopamine, into the brain.
+Some have explained addiction as a reliance on these reward systems.

 We must weaken the strong circuits that have been wired, or strengthen new ones if we want to change an existing habit, or build a new one.
 This means we must ensure that new behaviours involve clear motivations and attractive rewards.